arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 See [API Changes in ArangoDB 3.12](api-changes-in-3-12.md#validation-of-smartgraphattribute-in-smartgraphs) for details and instructions on how to repair affected attributes.

+## Dropping graph collections disallowed

-## Prevent dropping a collection from a graph
+Dropping a collection now strictly enforces that graph definitions remain intact.

-Dropping collections that are part of an existing graph is now strictly enforced so that the graph definition remains intact even if you attempt to drop a collection.

-While previously it was allowed to drop collections that were part of an existing graph, trying to do so results in the following error:
+Previously, it was allowed to drop collections that were part of an existing graph.
-`ERROR_GRAPH_MUST_NOT_DROP_COLLECTION` with the `1942` error code.
+Trying to do so now results in the error `ERROR_GRAPH_MUST_NOT_DROP_COLLECTION` with the number `1942`.

 This may require changes in the client application code that drops individual collections from graphs for clean-up purposes.
-The recommended way to drop these collections is to drop the graph instead.
-Dropping the graph can optionally delete all associated collections of the graph as well.
-Even if this is not used, collections that are not part of a graph definition anymore can later be dropped regularly.
+You can drop an entire graph and its collections along with it, as long as they aren't used in another graph.
+To remove individual collections, update or remove edge definitions first to not include the desired collections anymore.
+In case of vertex collections, they become orphan collections that you need to remove from the graph definition as well to drop the collections.

 ## Client tools